peptides_direct

 A factual comparison of BPC-157 and TB-500: mechanisms, evidence, differences from Thymosin Beta-4, and practical framing for research models.

 BPC-157 and TB-500 are frequently mentioned together in regeneration research.
 This proximity is only partially justified.
 BPC-157 is a small synthetic pentadecapeptide with an extensive preclinical literature on GI, tendon, and wound models.
-TB-500, by contrast, is a synthetic fragment of Thymosin Beta-4.
-Part of the often-cited literature concerns the full-length Thymosin Beta-4 and cannot be straightforwardly transferred to TB-500.
+TB-500 as supplied here is full-length, 43-amino acid Thymosin Beta-4 (Tbeta4), CoA-confirmed.
+The published Thymosin Beta-4 literature therefore applies directly to the supplied material.
+Note that the name "TB-500" is also used in the market for a short Ac-LKKTETQ fragment, which is exactly why a certificate of analysis matters: the Janoshik CoA certifies the full-length 43-amino acid form.

 For experimental design, this distinction is central: both substances are linked to tissue repair, cell migration, and inflammation modulation, but the evidence is unevenly distributed and methodologically variable in quality.